 You Might Not Think About Alternate Scenarios

 Life doesn’t always work out the way you expect it to.
 For example, many parents assume their children will outlive them and leave their property to them.
 Unfortunately, however, some children die before their parents do.
 That’s why it’s important to consider alternate scenarios when writing your will.
-An experienced estate planning lawyer in Folsom, California will talk about some alternate scenarios with you and help you address them.
+An experienced lawyer will talk about some alternate scenarios with you and help you address them.